Measuring fine molecular structures with luminescence signal from an alternating current scanning tunneling microscope

 The rest of the paper is organized as follows.
-In Sec. \ref{sec:Model}, we describe our model of STML with AC bias and calculate the inelastic tunneling current in the time domain through the Bessel's function of the first kind.
-Section \ref{sec:ac-current} shows the zero-frequency current in the frequency domain and calculates the current and the first derivative of the current as a function of AC frequency.
-We summarize the main contributions in Section \ref{sec:Conclusion-and-discussion}.
+In Sec. \ref{sec:Method}, we describe our model of STML with AC bias and calculate the inelastic tunneling current in the time domain through the Bessel's function of the first kind.
+Then we obtain the zero-frequency current in the frequency domain.
+Section \ref{sec:Results} shows the current and the first derivative of the current as a function of AC frequency.
+We summarize the main contributions in Section \ref{sec:Conclusions}.